The Elizabethan Academy: Current school

 The school became an academy in April 2012, and was renamed The Elizabethan Academy.
 The school is no longer directly funded or operated by Nottinghamshire County Council, but still coordinates with the council with regards to admissions.

 As part of the Bassetlaw PFI project, the school buildings in Retford were replaced.
 In 2007 the school was relocated from its previous two sites to a purpose-built building in Hallcroft built on the playing fields of the former Lower Site.
 At this time the Sixth form was moved to a purpose-built Post 16 centre jointly run with other schools.
 In 2018 this was reversed and a new Sixth form was opened at the school on the Hallcroft site.

 In the 2018-19 academic year the school had 875 pupils on the register aged 11–18, of which 49% were boys and 51% were girls.
 The school employed 55 teachers (50 FTE) with a pupil-teacher ratio of 17.5.
 In addition it had 13 teaching assistants and 25 support staff.
 The school has four houses - Burghley, Galileo, Hardwick and Shakespeare - each with its own head of house.
-The current headteacher is Mrs Christine Horrocks (2015–present).
+The current headteacher is Mr Tom Crowther.